Lw-Cui/Non-overlapping-Path-in-Jellyfish/README.md

 ## Path Diversity

-Jellyfish network with 246 switches
-(11 for peer switches and 1 for host).
+Jellyfish network with 246 switches (11 for peer switches and 1 for host).
+Based on Jellyfish Paper Figure 9.
 ![plot](./diversity.png)